Xyclade/MachineLearning/Readme.md

 The prior value that belongs to a classifier given a datapoint represents the likelyhood that this datapoint belongs to this classifier.

 ##### Root Mean Squared Error (RMSE)
-The Root Mean Squared Error (RMSE or RMSD) is the square root of the variance of the differences between the actual value and predicted value.
+The Root Mean Squared Error (RMSE or RMSD where D is deviation) is the square root of the variance of the differences between the actual value and predicted value.
 Suppose we have the following values:

 | Predicted temperature | Actual temperature |  squared difference for Model | square difference for average |